 (b)(1) In the case of illness, the Speaker may appoint a Member to perform the duties of the Chair for a period not exceeding 10 days, subject to the approval of the House.
-If the Speaker is absent and has omitted to House shall elect a Speaker pro tempore to act during the absence of the Speaker.
+If the Speaker is absent and has omitted to make such an appointment, then the House shall elect a Speaker pro tempore to act during the absence of the Speaker.